-In mixing bowl combine powdered sugar and meringue powder.
+In a mixing bowl, combine powdered sugar and meringue powder.
 Gradually add warm water.
 Add vanilla and mix until smooth.
 Add coloring if using and mix until desired color is reached.
-Cover bowl with plastic wrap and let sit for 30 minutes to get the air bubbles out.
+Cover bowl with plastic wrap, and let sit for 30 minutes to get the air bubbles out.

 STEP 3: Ice

 Cathie uses a pastry bag fitted with a number 3 tip do the initial icing that covers the entire surface of the cookie, which she calls “flooding.”
 Starting with the perimeter, she pipes in the icing at the outer edge of the cookie, and then works her way back around the perimeter, filling in the cookie with icing as she goes.
 Use your finger to guide the pastry bag in a straight line.